 Below is a sample of what the application's output should look like:

 The only thing that might differ when run with your kernel is the value of YKIdleCount.Creating task...
 Starting kernel...
 Task started.
 Delaying task...
 TICK 1 TICK 2 Task running after 3 context switches!
 YKIdleCount is 2330.
 Delaying task...
 TICK 3 TICK 4 Task running after 5 context switches!
 YKIdleCount is 2328.
 Delaying task...
 TICK 5 TICK 6 Task running after 7 context switches!
 YKIdleCount is 2328.
 Delaying task...

-In addition to the demonstration, you must send email to the Lab TA with a written summary of problems you encountered, if any, in completing this lab.
+In addition to the demonstration, you must submit via Learning Suite a .txt or .pdf document with a written summary of problems you encountered, if any, in completing this lab.
 You should also include a report of the number of hours you spent on this lab.
 A realistic estimate is sufficient.
 You are also invited to include suggestions on additional information that could have been included on the web pages, or additional simulator features that would have cut your debugging time.
 You will not receive full credit for the lab unless you send a report.